 7-Day Honeymoon and Couples Getaway Itinerary for Niue

-Escape the crowds and treat yourselves to a honeymoon on the tranquil and romantic island of Niue.
+Escape the crowds and treat yourselves to a honeymoon or romantic getaway to the tranquil and romantic island of Niue.
 A week in Niue is a good amount of time to try an array of unforgettable experiences for couples, as well as take the time to relax.
-This Niue honeymoon itinerary for 7 days will see you making the very most of your time away together.
-But if you’re looking for a more laidback itinerary, be sure to check out How to Spend 7 Days on a Honeymoon in Niue.
+This Niue honeymoon and romance itinerary for 7 days will see you making the very most of your time away together.
+But if you’re looking for a more laidback itinerary, be sure to check out our alternative itinerary towards the end of this article.

-Note that some activities on this Niue honeymoon 7-day itinerary are only available on certain days of the week.
+Note that some activities on this Niue honeymoon and romance 7-day itinerary are only available on certain days of the week.
 This itinerary is based on if you arrive in Niue on a Friday (local time), but move days around accordingly if you arrive on another day of the week.
-Plus, you will need to spend an extra day in Niue due to the flight schedule being limited to Mondays and Fridays, which we also take into account in this itinerary.
+Plus, you will need to spend an extra day in Niue due to the limited flight schedule, which we also take into account in this itinerary.
 See flight schedules in Which Airlines Fly to Niue?

 Overview: Niue Honeymoon and Romance 1-Week (7-Day) Itinerary